Timeline for the day of the September 11 attacks: 9:00 a.m.

 9:43: Abu Dhabi TV reports it received a call from the Democratic Front for the Liberation of Palestine, claiming responsibility for the World Trade Center attack, but this is soon denied by a senior officer of the group.

 9:43: The White House and the Capitol are evacuated and closed.

 9:45: United States airspace is shut down.
 No civilian aircraft are allowed to take off, and all aircraft in flight are ordered to land at the nearest airport as soon as possible.
 Nearly all international flights headed for the U.S. are redirected to Canada, while some flights from South America are diverted to Mexico.
-Transport Canada orders a complete closedown of Canadian airspace, but the Mexican airspace did not shut down.
+Transport Canada orders a complete closedown of Canadian airspace, but the Mexican airspace does not shut down.
 The FAA announces that civilian flights are suspended until at least noon September 12, while Transport Canada gives similar orders; the FAA further ordered that diverted U.S.-bound international flights should be taken in, launching the agency's "Operation Yellow Ribbon", with CFB Goose Bay being the first Canadian air facility to receive airliners originally bound for the U.S. Other airports across Canada received varying numbers of airliners; Gander International Airport in Gander, Newfoundland and Labrador hosted 38 planes, consisting of 6,122 passengers and 473 crew, the second largest number out of any Canadian airport other than Halifax.
 The groundings would eventually last until September 14.
 Military and medical flights as well as Con Air flights continue.
 This is the fourth time all commercial flights in the U.S. have been stopped, and the first time a suspension was unplanned.
 All previous suspensions were military-related (Sky Shield I-III), from 1960 to 1962.
 Many newspapers (including The New York Times) mistakenly print that this is the first time flights have been suspended.
 This was, however, the first time commercial flights in Canada were stopped.

 9:45: CNN receives initial reports that, in addition to a fire at the Pentagon, there is also a fire at the National Mall.
 These reports on the National Mall, however, are later proven to be false.